sansid93/Deep-Neural-Network-Classification-of-Cat-and-Non-Cat-Images/Readme.md

 No of Epochs: 2400

 ## Result Analysis:

-There are few cat images that are identified correctly.
-The below are the reasons for the misclassificaton.
+A few types of images the model tends to do poorly on include the following,

 * Cat body in an unusual position
 * Cat appears against a background of a similar color